Mister Photon: Any Type of Crew,

 Video Crew or EFP Video Crew

 EFP means electronic field production and this type of video crew is most commonly associated with television production or live broadcast, and can sometimes be also termed a television crew or TV crew.
-Most of a DFP video crew’s production in the past has been associated with broadcast either for a television commercial, infomercial, specific type of television program and not as much with non broadcast production like a corporate video production.
+Most of a EFP video crew’s production in the past has been associated with broadcast either for a television commercial, infomercial, specific type of television program and also to non broadcast production like a corporate video production or modern social media video or CDN or other online delivery where the video is produced and then shared to shared live in some instances.

 NTSC is a television standard commonly in the United States of America, Canada, Japan among some other countries.
 Much of Europe uses a PAL video standard and frame rate for broadcast television.
 Technically video can be recorded in any frame rate and edited to a specific countries broadcast standard, however, changes in frame rates over 25 fps under or over the desired programs frame rate will start having noted effects or differences.
 Common NTSC frame rates for synced video, as well audio that can be watched without effect on perception of time or look include 23.98, 24, 25, 29.97, 30, 59.94, or 60 frames per second.
 Many modern HD or larger format cameras offer frame rates to match both NTSC and PAL or film production standards at the time.
 Although the frame rates vary per style of type of production, the electric cycle if mist lighting is 60hrz, so matching shutter speeds & frame rates in close numeric values can decrease flickering effects.
 These rates can include 24, 30, 48, 60, 80, 120 are most common frame rates & shutter angles.
 Overcranking / over cranking, that is recording at a higher fps/frames per second is considered over 60 fps.
 This is achieved by recroding at a higher frame rate then playing back video or film at a slower frame rate.